 Having an approximate idea on the number of guests you want to have is also key.
 While it’s not essential to have your guest numbers set in stone before you start looking at venues, having an indication will make your search a lot easier and means you can rule out places that can’t accommodate the size of wedding you want.

 Let’s face it, for most people having a budget for their wedding is just a reality.
 Before you start venue hunting, really make sure you and your partner have a good talk about finances and are on the same page.
 Make sure you have a good understanding of the pricing structure for each venue you visit and that it falls within your budget.
+It’s never a good idea to put yourself into piles of debt for your wedding, so stick to your budget as much as you can.

 What is included